tmforum/DataModelDocumentation/docs/Customer/QuotePrice.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Customer/QuotePrice.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `description` : Description of the quote/quote item price
+  - Optional
+- `name` : Name of the quote /quote item price
+  - Optional
+- `productOfferingPrice` : An amount, usually of money, that is asked for or allowed when a ProductOffering is bought, rented, or leased.
+The price is valid for a defined period of time.
+  - Optional
+- `priceType` : indicate if the price is for recurrent or no-recurrent charge
+  - Optional
+- `recurringChargePeriod` : Used for recurring charge to indicate period (month, week, etc..)
+  - Optional
+- `unitOfMeasure` : Unit of Measure if price depending on it (Gb, SMS volume, etc..)

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:07 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon